jakesing/gatsby-swapstack/content/blog/newsletter-advertising-101-elements-of-a-clever-pitch-to-a-brand/index.md

   potential sponsor for your newsletter.
 thumbnail: https://s3.us-west-2.amazonaws.com/secure.notion-static.com/ccf29d30-72aa-4e13-9752-44ea7745af67/Newsletter_Advertising_101_Elements_of_a_clever_pitch_%281%29.jpg?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Content-Sha256=UNSIGNED-PAYLOAD&X-Amz-Credential=AKIAT73L2G45EIPT3X45%2F20211129%2Fus-west-2%2Fs3%2Faws4_request&X-Amz-Date=20211129T164918Z&X-Amz-Expires=86400&X-Amz-Signature=6ccb4d2d14a55814890f22bf7a1287e346e82a93db6f1f3ac7178a312bd71df4&X-Amz-SignedHeaders=host&response-content-disposition=filename%20%3D%22Newsletter%2520Advertising%2520101%2520Elements%2520of%2520a%2520clever%2520pitch%2520%281%29.jpg%22&x-id=GetObject
 ---
-In this post, we'll talk through the important elements of building an initial relationship with a potential sponsor.
+In this post, we will talk through the important elements of building an initial relationship with a potential sponsor.

 This article is transcribed from our video interview with Justin Moore and Jake Schonberger, which can be found [here](https://www.notion.so/Episode-1-Elements-of-a-clever-pitch-to-a-brand-3fbaa56c5f7a42b394b821ce6c864c91).